 EB-4 visas are reserved for special immigrants such as US foreign service post employees, religious workers, retired employees of international organizations, noncitizen minor wards of the US courts, etc.

-Read: 3 USA Green Card Replacements For EB 5 Visa
+Read: 3 USA Green Card Replacements For EB-5 Visa

 Employment-Based Immigrant Visa Fifth Preference: EB-5

-Labour certification is not required.
+Labor certification is not required.
 The principal applicant’s family members are also eligible for this visa category.